EthicalML/awesome-artificial-intelligence-guidelines/README.md

 ### European Union

 * [Ethics Guidelines for Trustworthy AI](https://ec.europa.eu/futurium/en/ai-alliance-consultation) - European Commission document prepared by the High-Level Expert Group on Artificial Intelligence (AI HLEG).
+* [EU AI Act](https://artificialintelligenceact.eu/) - The EU Artificial Intelligence (AI) Act is a legal framework that regulates AI in the European Union; this was the first regulation implemented on AI ([overview](https://www.europarl.europa.eu/topics/en/article/20230601STO93804/eu-ai-act-first-regulation-on-artificial-intelligence)).
 * [General Data Protection Regulation GDPR](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A32016R0679) - Legal text for the EU GDPR regulation 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC
 * [GDPR.EU Guide](https://gdpr.eu/) - A project co-funded by the Horizon 2020 Framework programme of the EU which provides a resource for organisations and individuals researching GDPR, including a library of straightforward and up-to-date information to help organisations achieve GDPR compliance ([Legal Text](https://www.govinfo.gov/content/pkg/USCODE-2012-title5/pdf/USCODE-2012-title5-partI-chap5-subchapII-sec552a.pdf)).